 - A unique insight into OSHA regulations – we’ve been there, done that for learning how to operate a cherry picker

 What Is Cherry Picker Equipment Used For?

-A cherry picker is a type of aerial work platform that consists of a bucket at the end of a hydraulic lifting system.
+A cherry picker is a type of aerial work platform (AWP) and mobile elevating work platform (MEWP) that consists of a bucket at the end of a hydraulic lifting system.
+Cherry pickers today are used in a wide range of work environments.
 They are used to lift the operator to otherwise inaccessible areas, such as the top of buildings, high trees, or to wash windows on the side of a skyscraper.
-Cherry pickers require specific skills and knowledge to operate them properly and safely, and all operators need professional cherry picker training.
-Workers interested in becoming qualified should look into the certification program with AerialliftCertification.com for online, convenient, and affordable education.
+Other situations in which cherry pickers can be used include:

 There are thousands of miles of telephone and electricity poles around the world, and cherry pickers are used to maintain and repair them.
 For all those employed in these fields, cherry pickers are a regular part of their daily routine because they help to ensure they can reach the area needing servicing in the safest manner possible.